jbrodriguez/unbalance/README.md

 ## Introduction
 With unBALANCE, you select a disk that you want to have as much free space available as possible, and it will distribute the folders/files to other disks filling them up.

-The logic is quite simple:
+The logic is quite simple:<br>
-Get all elegible folders from the source disk
+Get all elegible folders from the source disk<br>
-Order the target disks by free space available
+Order the target disks by free space available<br>
-For each disk, fill it up as much as possible with folders/files from the source disk, leaving some headroom (currently set at 450Mb).
+For each disk, fill it up as much as possible with folders/files from the source disk, leaving some headroom (currently set at 450Mb).<br>

 Internally, all move operations are handled by [diskmv](https://github.com/trinapicot/unraid-diskmv).